justincbagley/piranha/README.md

 ## DOCUMENTATION

-For additional information on this distribution, including pipelines, installation, capabilities, etc., please see the documentation given in the [PIrANHA wiki!!!](https://github.com/justincbagley/PIrANHA/wiki)
+For additional information on this distribution, including overview, dependencies, installation, updating, usage, workflows, etc., please see the documentation given in the [PIrANHA wiki!!!](https://github.com/justincbagley/PIrANHA/wiki)

 ## CONTENTS